aws-samples/searchable-encryption-dynamodb-howto/content/exercise-4.en.md

 Find the `aws_dbe_b_employeeEmail` attribute in your data, and compare the value against various items.
 With a beacon output length of eight bits, the beacon can be one of 256 possible values.
-However, our table only holds four different employee emails right now.
+However, your table only holds four different employee emails right now.
 A beacon output length of eight means that it is likely that each of these four emails has a distinct beacon value.
-This reveals information that may not be acceptable to our threat model.
+This reveals information that may not be acceptable to your threat model.

-Let's see what happens if we chose a different beacon output length.
+Let's see what happens if you chose a different beacon output length.

 First, once you choose a beacon output length, you cannot update it.
 Thus, to test out this change you will need to re-build your table.